grehorn-servers/atlantis-cup-public/README.md

 ### 2.2 Playoffs

-Once the Swiss Stage is completed, teams will move onto the Single/Double Eliminations playoffs.
+Once the Swiss Stage is completed, teams will move onto the Double Eliminations playoffs.

 #### 2.3 Map pool